Twilight-Mirage/PBR-code/README.md

 # PBR: Personalize-Before-Retrieve Framework for User-Centric Retrieval

-This is repository provides the official implementation of the paper:
+This is repository provides the official implementation of the `AAAI 2026 Oral` paper:

 **Personalize Before Retrieve: LLM-based Personalized Query Expansion for User-Centric Retrieval**